-U.K. election shock could delay and soften Brexit
+U.K. election shock won't halt Brexit but could make it softer

 "I think the EU might be very reluctant to agree anything until they know who the government in the U.K. will be for the next three or four years," Bale said.

-The March 2019 deadline for leaving could be pushed back, but it would need the agreement of all 27 of the remaining EU members.
+If talks stutter, the March 2019 deadline for leaving could be pushed back, but it would need the agreement of all 27 of the remaining EU members.

-The U.K. election result is likely to have an impact "on the character of the negotiations," European Commissioner for Economic and Financial Affairs Pierre Moscovici said Friday.
-"But it doesn't call into question the fact that negotiations will be opened and we are ready to conduct them on a firm but friendly basis."

 Why does that matter?